0

 The BHA Advisory Council (BHAAC) invites people in Colorado with lived experience within the behavioral health system to co-create, inform, and implement BHA’s vision and strategic plan.
 Council members for BHAAC ensure that people who have used the behavioral health system and have served those in the system, provide input on BHA activities.
 The inclusion of the BHAAC is codified in legislation and BHAAC began activities in 2022.
 Specific topics are outlined in legislation which the BHAAC is required to offer input.

 BHAAC meetings are open to the public and are held in January, March, May, July, September, and November.
 Meeting dates/times, agendas, meeting minutes, membership, and working group information will be posted for future reference.
 BHAAC’s first meeting was held on Aug.
 18, 2022.
+If you are interested in becoming a BHAAC Council member, please complete the BHAAC Application.

 Meeting information